KlevcevichAV/notes/MYSQL.md

 <a name="managingIndexes"><h2>MANAGING INDEXES</h2></a>

-+ Create an index on c1 and c2 of the table t
++ Create an index on c1 and c2 of the table t:
 ```
 CREATE INDEX idx_name
 ON t(c1,c2);
 ```

-+ Create a unique index on c3, c4 of the table t
++ Create a unique index on c3, c4 of the table t:
 ```
 CREATE UNIQUE INDEX idx_name
 ON t(c3,c4);